earthobservatory/azure-scripts/README.md

 **NOTE: the shell version is currently deprecated!**

-The shell script version are written in standard `sh` shell and provides a semi-automated way of deploying a HySDS cluster.
+The shell script version is written in standard `sh` shell and provides a semi-automated way of deploying a HySDS cluster.
 The rationale for making shell scripts instead of a more powerful tool in an interpreted language like Python is twofold: to reduce code needed and to improve cross-platform compatibility.
-Occasionally however, Python helpers are written for more advanced functionality such as JSON parsing.
+Occasionally, however, Python helpers are written for more advanced functionality such as JSON parsing.

 ### `helpers/` - Helper scripts for the ARIA adaptation